List of Leicester City F.C. managers

-Up until Peter Hodge was hired after World War I, Leicester City F.C. had no official manager.
+Leicester City's current manager is Martí Cifuentes, who was appointed on 15 July 2025.
+Up until Peter Hodge was hired after World War I, Leicester City had no official manager.
 A nominal role of secretary/manager was employed, though the board and the selection committee took control of most team affairs.
-It was Hodge who instated a system at the club for the manager having complete control over player and staff recruitment, team selection and tactics.
-Though Hodge was originally also titled "secretary/manager" he has retrospectively been named as the club's first official "manager".

-Leicester City's current manager Brendan Rodgers is the club's 48 permanent manager.
-Former managers Nigel Pearson and Peter Hodge have both had two separate spells at the club, Dave Bassett also had a second spell as caretaker manager after his spell as permanent manager.
-Listed below is Leicester's complete managerial history.
+It was Peter Hodge who instated a system at the club for the manager having complete control over player and staff recruitment, team selection and tactics.
+Though Hodge was also originally titled "secretary/manager," he has retrospectively been named as the club's first official "manager."

-This is the full list with dates of tenure and records while at the club.
+Hodge and Nigel Pearson have both had two separate spells at the club.
+Dave Bassett also had a second spell as caretaker manager after his spell as permanent manager.
+Listed below is Leicester City's complete managerial history.
+This list contains dates of tenure and records while at the club.